Spotting is defined as light vaginal bleeding that happens outside of your regular periods.

 Sometimes, birth control is used to treat abnormal bleeding between periods.
 Talk to your doctor if your symptoms don’t improve or worsen.

-About 3 percent of women experience spotting related to ovulation.
+About of women experience spotting related to ovulation.
 Ovulation spotting is light bleeding that occurs around the time in your menstrual cycle when your ovary releases an egg.
 For many women, this can be anywhere between 11 days and 21 days after the first day of your last period.

 Ovulation spotting may be light pink or red in color, and will last for about 1 to 2 days in the middle of your cycle.
 Other signs and symptoms of ovulation may include: